projectestac/jclic.js/README.md

 Full API documentation of jclic.js is available at: http://projectestac.github.io/jclic.js/doc

-__jclic.js__ is also available as a [NPM](https://www.npmjs.com/package/jclic) and [Bower](https://libraries.io/bower/jclic)
-packages.
+## Sponsors that make possible JClic.js

+JClic.js is an open-source project sustained by [XTEC](http://www.xtec.cat), the Telematic Network of the Catalan Ministry of Education.

-We are using [Transifex](https://www.transifex.com/francesc/jclicjs) as a platform for translations of JClic.js into many languages.
+We use [Transifex](https://www.transifex.com/francesc/jclicjs) as a platform to translate JClic.js into many languages.
 Please read [TRANSLATIONS.md](https://github.com/projectestac/jclic.js/blob/master/TRANSLATIONS.md) if you want to contribute to the project creating a new translation or improving the existing ones.

+Checking the operation of JClic.js on different browsers and platforms is possible thanks to [BrowserStack](https://www.browserstack.com)

+The production releases of JClic.js are smoothly distributed to the final users thanks to [JSDelivr](http://www.jsdelivr.com/projects/jclic.js)

+The project is also available as a [NPM](https://www.npmjs.com/package/jclic) and [Bower](https://libraries.io/bower/jclic) packages.

 [![Join the chat at https://gitter.im/projectestac/jclic.js](https://badges.gitter.im/projectestac/jclic.js.svg)](https://gitter.im/projectestac/jclic.js?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)